 Registered Yoga Teacher at Pixie Blue Studio.

-Basiliki hosts monthly workshops at the studio under her brand Open Heart Workshop.
-She is also our regular Saturday morning (9:00am - 10:00am) yoga instructor.
+Basiliki hosts workshops at the studio as Open Heart Workshop.
+She is also our regular Wednesday evening (9:00-10:00 pm) Candlelight Yoga instructor.

 To book your space for our candlelight yoga contact Basiliki at (647)333-8454